City’s Telecom Boondoggle Still Costing Taxpayers Millions

 General Fund Treated Like Loan Fund

-Leopold resigned but he wasn’t charged with committing any crime.
-Because he didn’t take money from the general fund for himself, the Vermont Superior Court found he had “invested” the mismanaged funds in the city’s existing infrastructure and wasn’t responsible to repay any of it.
+Leopold resigned, but he wasn’t charged with committing any crime.
+Because he didn’t take money from the general fund for himself, the Vermont Superior Court found he had “invested” the mismanaged funds in the city’s existing infrastructure and wasn’t responsible for repaying any of it.

 “Mr. Leopold acted at all times as an officer of the City.
 He authorized the expenditures from the pooled cash account in order to pay the expenses of BT.
 There was no ‘transaction’ between himself and the City which could support a claim of fraud,” the court concluded.

 What were Burlington taxpayers buying with all this investment?
 As recently as Feb.
 4, the Burlington Free Press reported Burlington Telecom had only 4,000 subscribers, or about 9.5 percent of the city’s total population.
 According to the National Broadband Map, the telecom company has the capacity to reach 38,500 residents, or about 90 percent of the city’s population.